 Awards: Four-time interstate representative; 1956 Club Champion.

-A rugged half-back who was also renowned around Glenferrie for his talent on the ukulele.
+A rugged half-back who was also renowned around Glenferrie for his talent on the banjo.
 Strong, versatile and courageous, he could hold down a position as a centreman, rover or back pocket.
 His inspiring dashes from the back line could change a game, and although not always an accurate kick he showed no fear.
 Sadly he just missed a place in the 1961 premiership side.